GoogleChrome/web.dev/src/site/content/en/blog/20things-pageflip/index.md

 canvas by using the `clearRect(x,y,w,h)` method.
 Clearing the whole canvas comes at a big performance expense and it would be much more effecient to clear only the regions that we are drawing on.
-For the sake of keeping this tutorial on topic, we`ll leave it at clearing the whole canvas.
+For the sake of keeping this tutorial on topic, we'll leave it at clearing the whole canvas.

 If a flip is being dragged we update its `target` value to match the